Elevation: 10,690 ft

 Shril Peak is located on the main Lemhi Range Crest south of the Uncle Ike/Pass Creek saddle.
 It is usually climbed from Mormon Gulch.
 USGS Eightmile Canyon

 This route is the final leg of a loop route that begins and ends at the mouth of North Creek Canyon.
-The journey begins with a climb of Peak 10604 via its Southeast Ridge, a ridge traverse from Peak 10604 to Shril Benchmark, and a descent of the South Ridge of Shril Benchmark to the valley floor of North Creek Canyon and a return to the trailhead.
+The journey begins with a climb of Gloved Peak via its southeast ridge, a ridge traverse from Gloved Peak to Shril Benchmark, and a descent of the south ridge of Shril Benchmark to the valley floor of North Creek Canyon and a return to the trailhead.

 The real challenge in this route is the descent from Point 10601 to the valley floor.
 It demands almost 3,000 vertical feet of down-climbing, which is significant.
-The initial descent S from Point 10601 has numerous rock strata/cliff bands on the ridge.
-You must move L/E to reduce the down-climb to a manageable level because the ridge proper has several sheer cliffs/steps on it.
-The traverses L (then returning across loose shale to the R) are somewhat tedious and time-consuming, but necessary to keep this descent at Class 3.
+The initial descent south from Point 10601 has numerous rock strata/cliff bands on the ridge.
+You must move left/east to reduce the down-climb to a manageable level because the ridge proper has several sheer cliffs/steps on it.
+The traverses left (then returning across loose shale to the right) are somewhat tedious and time-consuming, but necessary to keep this descent at Class 3.

-Follow another 2-track jeep road SSW to reach the North Creek ATV Trail (FST-4209) at another fork in the valley in a large meadow.
-Follow FST-4209 back to the trailhead at the mouth of North Creek Canyon, fording the creek 6 times on the way.
+Follow another 2-track jeep road south-southwest to reach the North Creek ATV Trail (FST-4209) at another fork in the valley in a large meadow.
+Follow FST-4209 back to the trailhead at the mouth of North Creek Canyon, fording the creek six (6) times on the way.
 With the appropriate bushwhacking and dexterity, you can avoid getting your feet wet in crossing the creek the multiple times that you must do so.